mkalwajih/Muhasebpro1/docs/Implementation_Status_Report_2025-08-03.md

 This report provides a detailed, feature-by-feature analysis of the System Setup module, comparing the official requirements against the actual implemented source code.

 The module's implementation has significantly improved.
-All previously incomplete features have now been brought to 100% completion.
+All previously incomplete features have now been brought to 100% completion and support both English and Arabic.
 The only remaining work is to implement the features that have not yet been started.

 The project is in a strong position to move forward with implementing the final, missing modules.